fmichea/sm64-livesplit-autosplitter/README.md

 ### Castle Movement Split

 This is any split that does not fit into the previous two categories.
-There can only be one castle movement split, because the split will happen when entering any stage in the castle.
+There cannot be two castle movement splits in a row, because the split will happen when entering any stage in the castle.
 Splitting will happen on fade in to stage entry.
 Also to note, it is not possible to split on stage entry for the stage that was just left.
 Castle movement must be between two different stages.
 This allows re-entering the previous stage, using EXIT STAGE inside of pause menu to go back to castle lobby, then moving towards another stage.

 ### Examples